manuman94/playwright-head-vs-headless-rendering/README.md

 ## Abstract

-It consists on comparing a chart component screenshot made with headless option setted to `false` and setted to `true`.
-The project currently has snapshots with `headless` option setted to `false`, so if you set the `headless` parameter to `true` it should fail for chromium and webkit tests.
+It consists on comparing a chart component screenshot made with headless option set to `false` and set to `true`.
+The project currently has snapshots with `headless` option set to `false`, so if you set the `headless` parameter to `true` it should fail for chromium and webkit tests.

 This shows that chromium and webkit rendering is different with this option enabled/disabled.